 Our client Guinness asked us to promote their affiliation with the leading pool tournament in Asia.
 We scratched our heads to find a natural link between the two and decided to just make one up instead.
 The Unofficial History of Pool by Guinness.

 Is there more to life than just cutting leaves?
 Costa is a brand of sunglasses that aims to inspire us all to live richer lives by exploring our natural world.
 This was a brand film to bring their tagline of SEE WHAT'S OUT THERE to life.
-The nine weeks of animation was a thrilling process.
+The nine weeks of animation was a thrilling process that led to this two minute story.
 Worked closely with studio Art&Graft in London.
 Honored with a Webby.
 Watch it full screen!

 Team: Joel Clement, Andy Greenaway, Elliot Nordstrom, Bruce Matchett